prubach/phpmyadmin_sql_backup/README.md

 ## Requirements

- - A [Python 3.4+](https://www.python.org/) installation on your system
+ - A [Python 3.12](https://www.python.org/) installation on your system
- - [Grab - python web-scraping framework](https://github.com/lorien/grab): Install via `pip install -U Grab` or see the [installation instructions](https://grab.readthedocs.io/en/latest/usage/installation.html) if you run into problems.

-__Note for Windows users__: while it is possible to install the requirements natively, it is often easier to use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if you are using Windows 10

-## Changelog

-Currently, there is no changelog; the best option at the moment is to read the commit messages.
+ - mechanize

 ## License